The Columbia University Individual Development Plan (IDP) Program

 Following the IDP seminar series, six career panel sessions were held to allow trainees the opportunity to learn about a variety of career opportunities both within and beyond academia.
 Postdoctoral researchers also had the opportunity to join peer mentoring groups to discuss their IDPs, career goals, and career exploration activities, and to receive support and feedback from their peers.

-An Individual Development Plan (IDP) begins with a self-assessment.
-A student or postdoc would assess her or his own skills, interests, and values in a systematic way aimed at revealing strengths and areas needing improvement.
-The self-assessment also allows trainees to begin to understand how their skills, interests, and values should align in choosing the best possible career fit.
-Upon completing the self-assessment, the trainee should conduct career exploration activities with the goal of narrowing down career interests into a small number of potential career paths.
-The final part of the IDP is the actual planning segment.
-Trainees devise plans for career development that will allow them to reach their career goals.
+Upon completing the self-assessment, the mentee should conduct career exploration activities with the goal of narrowing down career interests into a small number of potential career paths.
+The final part of the IDP is the actual planning segment, which allows them to devise plans for career development that will allow them to reach their career goals.
 Generally, these plans should be designed so that they can be accomplished over 6-12 months and evaluated objectively.
-IDPs provide a means for students and postdocs to consult with their faculty mentors about their careers and research project goals.
-Ideally students and postdocs would meet annually with their faculty mentors to review portions of their IDPs.
+IDPs provide a means for mentees to consult with their PI or Faculty Adviser about their careers and research project goals.
+Ideally they would meet annually with their PI or Faculty Adviser to review portions of their IDPs.

 Over the past several years there has been an increasing focus from grant funding agencies on assessing and improving graduate student and postdoctoral training.
 One leading example has been provided by the NIH, which commissioned a working group to specifically look at the current state of the biomedical workforce and the current training model.
-The working group generated a widely-read report(link is external) which concluded that significant improvements were needed in biomedical graduate and postdoctoral training in order for biomedical research careers to remain a desirable career path in the future.
+The working group generated a widely-read report which concluded that significant improvements were needed in biomedical graduate and postdoctoral training in order for biomedical research careers to remain a desirable career path in the future.
 The working group formulated a series of recommendations aimed at addressing areas needing significant and immediate attention.
 Many of these recommendations were adopted by the NIH in an implementation strategy to be fully in place by 2015.
-One of the specific changes was a call for all NIH funded graduate students and postdocs, regardless of funding mechanism, to develop and utilize Individual Development Plans (IDPs).
-See: Revised Policy: Descriptions on the Use of Individual Development Plans (IDPs) for Graduate Students and Postdoctoral Researchers Required in Annual Progress Reports beginning October 1, 2014
+One of the specific changes was a call for all NIH-funded graduate students and Postdocs, regardless of funding mechanism, to develop and utilize Individual Development Plans (IDPs).

 You can create an IDP that is relevant to your discipline by clicking the links below and following the prompts.

-Postdoctoral researchers receive mentorship and guidance in their career exploration through a combination of Office of Postdoctoral Affairs (OPA) sponsored programs and direct PI mentorship.
-Of note, Columbia’s annual Individual Development Plan (IDP) program is designed to support postdoctoral researchers in developing a training plan, with specific time-oriented goals, for their postdoctoral appointment.
+Postdoctoral researchers receive mentorship and guidance in their career exploration through a combination of Office for Postdoctoral Affairs and Early Career Research (OPA) sponsored programs and direct PI mentorship.
+Of note, Columbia’s annual Individual Development Plan (IDP) program is designed to support Postdoctoral researchers in developing a training plan, with specific time-oriented goals, for their postdoctoral appointment.
 This program begins each year in the Fall with events continuing into early Spring.
 Postdoctoral researchers are strongly encouraged to share their IDP with their PI to facilitate intentional progress on these goals.
 To support this intentional progress, the IDP program begins with a session on career management.
 Other components of the IDP program include sessions on strategic career planning, as well as multiple career panels and job talks.
 While PIs are expected to offer the primary modality of career mentorship, individual appointments can also be made with OPA staff to offer additional support in career exploration.

 OPA engages in outreach efforts to advertise these programs.
-Events announcements and reminders are shared via Columbia University postdoc listservs as well as within other key offices (e.g., Sponsored Projects Administration) to ensure that postdocs and faculty members are aware of these programs.
+Events announcements and reminders are shared via Columbia University Postdoc listservs as well as within other key offices (e.g., Sponsored Projects Administration) to ensure that Postdocs and faculty members are aware of these programs.
 Event information is also regularly updated on the OPA events calendar and throughout the OPA website.
 While these programs were designed to support the work of NIH-researchers, the material is widely applicable and open to those interested in participating in the program.